wloving77/networks-project/src/telemetry/p4/rtt/README.md

-# Guide for setting up p4 enabled packet counting:
+# Guide for setting up p4 enabled rtt:

 1. Run `cd network_init` and then run `sudo python3 network_p4.py` in a terminal